awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 	PARAMGRP  default.mysql5.6  in-sync
 ```

-Now, when you describe your DB instance, you will see that your DB instance will have *modifying* status, which indicates the storage is being scaled\.
+Now, when you describe your DB instance, you see that your DB instance has `modifying` status, which indicates the storage is being scaled\.

 ```
 1. aws rds describe-db-instances --db-instance-identifier mydbinstance